pantaloons/4charm/README.md

 Wrapper Visual Studio project around libvpx.
 These projects are automatically generated from the libvpx sources.
 Statically linked into GIFSurface.dll

 #### nestegg
 Third party library to read WebM files.
 Chunks are read from the file by nestegg, and then passed to libvpx to be sequentially decoded.
+Statically linked by GIFSurface.dll

 #### SpriteBatch
 Helper library for rendering bitmaps decoded by GIFLib/libvpx to the screen.
+Statically linked by GIFSurface.dll